BIGJRA/BIGJRA.github.io/reborn.md

 Head down from here and take the stairs downward.
 Hug the left wall as you go down.
 You'll find a *Potion*, *Blue Shard*, *Energy Powder*, *Heavy Ball*, and an *Elemental Seed* on the ground.
 Use the Light Shard if you need it and head back up.

 At the first fork, now go to the right.
 Grab a hidden *Oran Berry* and a *Hyper Potion* on the ground.
-Back up from here, take a right at the next fork
+Back up from here, take a right at the next fork.

 Go to the right when you can, get a hidden *Ice Heal*, and emerge into the jungle once more.

 ### Finishing Up in the Jungle